lvarin/s3cmd-docker/README.md

 oc create job "test-$(date +%s)" --from=cronjob/s3cmd
 ```

-This create a job with a name like `test-1587549857`, which will create a pod.
+This creates a job with a name like `test-1587549857`, which will create a pod.
 To see the output of the cronjob do a something like `oc logs -f test-1587549857-pod`.